-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for economy articles.

 Billings and inquiries for work drop; hiring plans on hold.